agnosticobservability/dt-relay/README.md

 # dt-relay

-dt-relay is a lightweight relay that ingests metrics into Dynatrace from curated tools.
-It ships with two built-in experiences:
+dt-relay is a lightweight Flask application that ingests metrics into Dynatrace from curated tools.
+The Gunicorn-backed app is fronted by an Nginx reverse proxy and currently ships with two built-in experiences:

 - `/dt-relay/datadomain` turns Data Domain capacity values into Dynatrace metrics using the Metrics v2 API.
-- `/dt-relay/metrics` lets you submit arbitrary metrics with custom dimensions.
+- `/dt-relay/metrics` lets you submit arbitrary metrics with custom dimensions, timestamps, units, and tenant-specific tokens.

 The project is structured so additional tools can be added under `apps/` without touching the core server code.
+Each sub-app exposes a form, health endpoint, and ingest handler that are discovered automatically at startup.

 ## Features

 - HTTPS front-end terminated by Nginx on port 443
-- Server-rendered UI for entering Data Domain metrics
+- Server-rendered UI for entering Data Domain metrics with validation for required dimensions
-- Generic metrics builder for arbitrary key/value pairs and dimensions
+- Generic metrics builder for arbitrary key/value pairs, dimensions, timestamp overrides, and optional unit metadata
 - Multi-tenant Dynatrace support with shared or per-tenant tokens
 - Extensible architecture: add new apps under `apps/` and register automatically
-- Secure-by-default headers, no token echoing or logging
+- Secure-by-default headers, no token echoing or logging (logs fall back to stdout if the log file cannot be created)

 ## Repository Layout